EmilLindfors/fatrs/ARCHITECTURE.md

-# embedded-fatfs Architecture
+# fatrs Architecture

-This document describes the architecture, design decisions, and optimization techniques used in embedded-fatfs.
+This document describes the architecture, design decisions, and optimization techniques used in fatrs (formerly embedded-fatfs).

 ---